 Joshua Rainer is one of the new artists who bring his own way of seeing life through his art.
 Joshua's art pays homage to those who came before.
 Such artists as Henry O. Tanner, Elizabeth Catlett, and Aaron Douglass.
 However, Joshua brings it forward by providing timely portraits and themes.
 Such as the ubiquitous “Black Lives Matter”. vf

 Fine Art Painter

-1. I have been able to and loved to draw since I could remember.
+JOSHUA RAINER: I have been able to and loved to draw since I could remember.
 My mom has always been a talented artist and ran her own business as a graphic designer.
 So, I was surrounded by her artwork from a very young age.
-Her being a successful businesswoman in the arts influenced and I conceived that I too could do something similar.
+Her being a successful businesswoman in the arts allowed me to conceive that I too could do something similar.
 In 2018, I graduated from Detroit's College for Creative Studies (my mom's alma mater coincidentally) and so I considered starting my fine art career last year.

-2. I make representational, realist art and often reference and drew inspiration from both Golden Age Dutch still life paintings and contemporary figurative Spanish paintings.
+JRainer: I make representational, realist art and often draw inspiration from both Golden Age Dutch still life paintings and contemporary figurative Spanish paintings.

 Cunning, 16 x 20 Oil on Board (Sold NFS)

 A Sunday Dream 11 X 14 Oil on Board (Commissioned paintingNFS)